Social Reports: Why Do We Need to Analyze Social Media?

 - Better content creation.
 Using automatic reporting tools or merely monitoring your social channels, you can use data and receptions to understand what works best and actively learn through this.
 Not only this, but you can also measure your audience and decide what would appeal to them.

 - Brand loyalty.
-Probably one of the most commonly exercised purposes for a brand's social media; it’s incredibly important.
+Probably one of the most commonly exercised purposes for a brand's social media, it's incredibly important.
 Keeping your customers happy and informed in the right ways leads to higher conversion rates and better brand loyalty in return.

 - The when and where.
 Keeping a close eye on how your social accounts work will also give you a clear overview of when and where your posts are making the most impact.
 Having metrics on when you should be scheduling your social media posts, depending on the different platforms they're on, and how customers are going to receive them can boost your social media conversions dramatically.

 - Know your different platforms.
-Each social media platform is different, and its users have different demands.
+Each social media platform is other, and its users have different demands.
 Through social media reporting, you'll be able to see patterns of what each social media platform needs.
 This allows us to create rigid strategies that will appeal to your different audiences.

 - Keep your branded tone.
 Through social media reports, it's not just about keeping up with what appeals more to your customers.
 But the idea is to create media reports to identify what works well with your brand and your customer.
 You can do this through rightly measured reports.